A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Steady-State Distribution and Performance Measures

-Lastly, we consider the asymptotic expected time $D_S$ to deplete (or replenish) the inventory from the maximum level $S$.
-Since the inventory decrements by one just before a customer leaves the system, depletion from the maximum level of $S$ items occurs whenever $S-s$ customers are successfully processed.
-Thus
+For the long-run expected time $D_S$ to deplete (or replenish) the inventory from the maximum level $S$, we observe that the inventory decrements by one just before a demand exits the system.
+Thus, depletion from the maximum level of $S$ items occurs whenever $S-s$ customers are successfully processed, which is, on average, $(S-s)$ average system sojourn times $W$.
+Thus,